Shantanu1099/LeetCode/2620-counter/NOTES.md

-​Just increase the counter & that should work.
+​Just increase the counter & that should make it work.